 The legal guardian shall inform the unaccompanied child about the meaning and consequences of the personal interview and prepare the child for the interview.
 Moreover, the representative attends the status determination interview and may ask questions during the procedure.
 In practice, although the legal guardian does attend the interview together with the child, information and advice regarding the asylum procedure is provided by NGOs upon referral by the children’s guardians.

-According to NGOs assisting migrants, some unaccompanied minors, de facto detained in the closed section of the IRC, reported acts of violence including sexual violence perpetrated against them by other detainees.
+According to NGOs assisting migrants, some unaccompanied minors, de facto detained, reported acts of violence including sexual violence perpetrated against them by other detainees.
 When informed and when space is available, AWAS tries to accommodate them in centres dedicated for vulnerable applicants such as Dar-il-Liedna or Balzan open centre.
+In 2020 a specific space for minors was created in Hal Far Tent Village.

 Regulation 18 Procedural Regulations.